TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 #### 3.)
 The speaker output shall not be more than 0.5 m from window or wall being measured.
 [Origin: System Requirements]
+This is in order to make sure the system is small and compact and does impede movement throughout the classroom.